Occasional itching and scratching is natural dog behavior. Problems only arise, when our dog starts to itch and scratch with extreme frequency.

 I start with only 1/4 portion of the first food.
 If everything goes well, I slowly increase the portion by quarters, after every few days (three or more).
 If the allergy symptoms do not come back after a couple of weeks, I introduce the next food on my list and so on.

+If we are using dry food (kibble), find one that is grain free, and has good protein sources.
 Some good kibble brands include Orijen, Blue Wilderness, Nature’s Variety Instinct, and Wellness CORE.

 3. Environmental Allergies